Hruday-Kolipaka/Hruday-Kolipaka/README.md

 ## About Me
 - 👀 I’m interested in enhancing efficiency and collaboration within IT operations through DevOps practices.
 - 🌱 I’m currently learning more about cloud-native technologies and advanced automation techniques.
 - 💞️ I’m looking to collaborate on open-source projects related to DevOps tools and practices.
-- 📫 How to reach me:
-  - Email: kolipakahruday@gmail.com
-  - Phone No: +916304415093
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I've automated myself out of a job... and into a DevOps role!